 Using the National Trades Network as a Consumer

-The National Trades Network functions as a structured directory connecting consumers with vetted trade contractors across the United States.
+The National Trades Network functions as a structured provider network connecting consumers with vetted trade contractors across the United States.
 This page explains how consumers can navigate the network effectively, what scenarios it is best suited for, and where its scope ends and other resources begin.
-Understanding the mechanics behind the listing and credentialing process helps consumers make more informed hiring decisions rather than relying on unverified platforms.
+Understanding the mechanics behind the provider and credentialing process helps consumers make more informed hiring decisions rather than relying on unverified platforms.

 Definition and scope

-Unlike general business directories, which accept listings from any commercial entity regardless of industry or credential status, the National Trades Network applies category-specific criteria to each listing.
-The distinction between a trade-specific directory and a general business directory is addressed in more detail at Trade Directory vs. General Business Directory.
+Unlike general business networks, which accept providers from any commercial entity regardless of industry or credential status, the National Trades Network applies category-specific criteria to each provider.
+The distinction between a trade-specific provider network and a general business provider network is addressed in more detail at Trade Provider Network vs. General Business Provider Network.
 In practical terms, this means a consumer searching for a licensed electrician is not presented with results from unrelated industries or unscreened vendors.

 The scope is intentionally national.
 Coverage is not limited to major metropolitan areas — the network's geographic framework is designed to surface contractors in suburban, rural, and underserved markets where finding credentialed trade professionals can be more difficult.
 The specifics of that coverage model are explained at National Scope Service Coverage Explained.